ajm1236/GameEnginesAssignment/README.md

 The light on the top of the TARIDS rotates and flashes as that's what it does when it is in transit.
 This was done by setting up the rotation as a coroutine and also the flashing was done by turning the light on and off with a few seconds between each as a coroutine also.

 There are two builds for the game, one with VR implementation, and one without.
 Both can be found in the builds folder.

+Also has VR support which can be found alongside the Non-VR builds in the *Builds* folder.

 # List of classes/assets in the project
 | Class/asset | Source |